Joc Pederson Player Props: Giants vs. Royals

-On Saturday, Joc Pederson (coming off going 1-for-3 with a triple) and the San Francisco Giants face the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 4:05 PM ET.
+Joc Pederson -- 1-for-3 with an RBI in his most recent game -- will be in action for the San Francisco Giants versus the Kansas City Royals, with Kris Bubic on the hill, on April 9 at 4:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Royals.
+In his most recent game, he went 1-for-3 with an RBI against the Royals.

 Joc Pederson Game Info & Props vs. the Royals